-Residents of Racetrack Estate in Nakuru Town have asked Police to beef up security in the area after suspected armed robbers entered a church on Sunday.
+Residents of Racetrack Estate in Nakuru town have asked the police to beef up security in the area after suspected armed robbers entered a church on Sunday.

 The residents said with the festive mood fast approaching there is need for the police to step up security patrols in the area.

 Panic gripped worshippers at St Joseph The Workers Catholic Church in Race-track estate on Sunday when three young men entered the church with axes at 6.45am during the first mass.